Arindam430/Hospitality_Analysis_PowerBI/README.md

 - Created a new type of bar chart visual (stacked percentage bar chart) using a 100% stacked column chart, useful for various analysis purposes.
 - Built dynamic tooltips on card visuals, unlocking different use cases during data analysis.
 - Understood how price and demand dynamics, as well as price elasticity, differ significantly between the travel and tourism industry and product industries.
-- Learned that hotels often sell through multiple channels, including their own websites, and to avoid high platform commissions, they should offer unique promotions like discount coupons, free items, or extra complimentary night stays.
+- Hotels often sell through multiple channels, including their own websites.
+To avoid high platform commissions, they aim to offer the lowest prices on their own sites.
+However, they can't significantly differ prices across channels, as bots scrape prices and lower their rankings on comparison sites.
+Offering unique promotions like discount coupons, free items, or extra complimentary night stays helps maintain consistent base prices while providing better deals for direct bookings.
 - Discovered that RevPAR is affected by both rate and occupancy.
 Higher rates typically lead to lower occupancy and RevPAR, and vice versa.
 - Explored various cancellation policies followed by different hotels and learned that most hotels charge zero fees if the booking is canceled three months prior.
 Post that period, charges range from 60% to 90% of the booking cost.
 - Utilized bookmarks and selection for various purposes, such as page navigation and filter clearing on the dashboard.
 [YouTube tutorial](https://www.youtube.com/watch?v=xCSYLrcLW00).